EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 Create a VariableArray containing all of the Variable objects that we are logging the values of.

-This shows three differnt ways of creating the same variable array and filling it with variables.
+This shows three different ways of creating the same variable array and filling it with variables.
 You should only use **ONE** of these in your own code

 #### Creating Variables within an Array<!--! {#menu_walk_variables_create_in_array} -->

-Here we use the `new` keyword to create multiple variables and get pointers to them all at the same time within the arry.
+Here we use the `new` keyword to create multiple variables and get pointers to them all at the same time within the array.

 <!--! @menusnip{variables_create_in_array} -->